neam/dna-project-base-12-factor-app-boilerplate/docs/21-local-dev-first-time-set-up.md

     cp .env.dist .env
     cp .current-local-cli-data-profile.dist .current-local-cli-data-profile

 Open it up an make sure that all sensitive directives are correctly entered.
+(Get a team-mate to help out with this first time)

 ## Step 5 - Initialize and run